iarsystems/bx-github-ci/README.md

 ## Introduction
 ### GitHub
-At GitHub, a private project repository, called __origin__ in the Git jargon, starts with a __master__ branch containing __production code base__.
+At GitHub, a private project repository, called __origin__ in the Git jargon, starts with a __master__ branch containing the project's __production code__ base.

 The repository also contains a "recipe" for the workflow under `.github/workflows`.
 The recipe is written in the __YAML__ format and can be customized.
 We provided simple examples as base, although the [official documentation][gh-yml-doc-url] can help with further customizations.

-__GitHub Actions__ come into play and triggers an action to notify the runner in the _build server_ about the new _push_.

-On the build server, the runner will then execute the "recipe" to build the project with the __IAR Build Tools__.

-If the new feature passes, the _project manager_ can decide if these changes are ready to be merged to the __master__ branch.

-If the new feature fails, the follow-up can be performed within GitHub's facilities for code revision.

-This CI repeats as many times as required, while helping to improve the project's overall quality metrics.
+The repository will be configured to use a GitHub's [self-hosted-runner][gh-shr-url].

 ### Build server
 The __build server__ will contain the __IAR Build Tools for Linux__ installed.

 It will also use the [GitHub's Actions][gh-actions-url] workflow relying on its [self-hosted runners][gh-shr-url] feature.
-This runner will be configured to connect directly to a GitHub [__private__][gh-shr-priv-url] repository containing one or more software projects, clone the repository and then use the __IAR Build Tools for Linux__ to build and analyze these projects.
+This runner will be configured to automatically connect directly to a corresponding GitHub [__private__][gh-shr-priv-url] repository containing one or more software projects, clone the repository and then use the __IAR Build Tools for Linux__ to build and analyze these projects.

 ### Development workstation